 Ge Hong (281-341 A.D.), a southern Chinese official during the Jin Dynasty, wrote about it.
 He was interested in alchemy, herbalism and techniques of longevity.
 Ge Hong popularized the saying “Acupuncture and cupping, more than half of the ills cured.”
 Later on, this method found its way throughout Asia, Europe and is commonly known in Mexico and Central America.

 In the dry cupping procedure, practitioners place specialized cups on the skin, they can be glass, bamboo, porcelain, plastic, or silicone.
 They then use either heat, an air pump, or manually to create a suction between the cup and the skin.
 As a result, a vacuum is created on the patient’s skin to draw out toxins from the tissues, dispel stagnant blood and lymph, and soothe muscle pain thereby improving the flow of Qi (energy) and blood.
+Moving cups are used with oil first applied to the skin, so that the cups can glide over a larger muscle area, like the muscles lateral to the spine and the top of the shoulders.

 Maybe it’s time to try something new in your healing regimen if you haven’t had cupping before!”